Many agree that Orchids are pure love, and we have curated a list of Different Types of Orchid Varieties You Can Grow!

-Orchids (Orchidaceae) are exotic, colorful, and fragrant houseplants, ideal for homes and offices.
-They can adapt well to low light indoor conditions, and this characteristic makes them a successful and most sought after houseplant!
-If you also want to add orchids in your flowering indoor plant collection, then read about the most popular types of orchids in the below article!
+Orchids (Orchidaceae) are exotic houseplants, ideal for homes and offices.
+They can adapt well to low-light indoor conditions, and this characteristic makes them a successful and most sought-after houseplant!
+If you also want to add orchids to your flowering indoor plant collection, read about the most popular Types of Orchids in the below article!

 1. Brassavola Orchids

 Brassavola Orchids have an earthy fragrance that they release only during the nighttime.
 They grow gorgeous white and green flowers with narrow petals.
 The plant prefers bright light indoors, and while growing outdoors, place it in a spot that gets partial sun.

 This type of Orchid flower produces a huge star-shaped, exotic flower available in shades of green and white that opens at night.